9x3l6/zombies-angular-nestjs/src/assets/posts/the-earth-is-flat-not-a-sphere-like-they-want-us-to-believe.md

-# The Earth Is Flat Not A Sphere Like They Want Us To Believe

 [embed_video id=112]

 When they have you not knowing how to use your own senses they can manipulate and control you to do anything they want.
 They want you to be dumb.